 The 70-20-10 Rule: 70% of your content should be original, relevant, engaging content (think pictures, live videos blogs, etc.); 20% of your content should be shared from other sources (such as industry blogs), and only 10% of your content should be promotional (think open house invites).

 Rule of Thirds: This suggests that ⅓ of your content can be promotional, ⅓ should be shared content, and the other ⅓ of your time should be spent about engaging with your followers.
 In other words, this rule suggests that you can have an equal amount of promotional and informative content, as long as you engage with followers along the way to create a balanced message.

-- Promotional content is content that promotes your brand or an event.
-(Think annual fund, #GivingTuesday, open houses, events, etc.)
+- Promotional Content is content that promotes your schools or an event.
+(Think annual fund, #GivingTuesday, open houses, admissions messages, etc.)

-- Shared content is content you share — such as blogs from other industry experts, from partners within the community, or even content from other leaders within your school community.
+- Shared Content includes blogs from other industry experts, crowdsources content from within the community, or even content from other leaders at your school.

 In order to make sense of these rules, we’ll need to do a little social media math!